pheerai/pizza/INSTALL.md

 ## Prerequisites

-For Pizza to work, you need a running mailservice (either server, smarthost or local) using "mailx" from nail (provided by, i.e., heirloom-mailx in debian, s-nail in arch).
+For Pizza to work, you need a running mail service (either server, smarthost or local) using "mailx" from nail (provided by, i.e., heirloom-mailx in debian, s-nail in arch).

 ## Installation

 ### The simple way

-Install Pizza by running "install.sh" from the base-dir
+Install Pizza by running "install.sh" from the base-directory.

 ### The hard way